vyca2017/content/content/tutorials/functions/slack-notifications-with-mutation-callbacks-and-zapier.md

 alias: dah6aifoce
 path: /docs/tutorials/slack-notifications-with-mutation-callbacks
 layout: TUTORIAL
-preview: zapier-slack-full-pipeline.png
+preview: slack-zapier-mutation-callback.png
-title: Slack notifications with Mutation Callbacks
+title: 'Sending Slack Notifications with GraphQL & Zapier'
-description: Use mutation callbacks to create a Slack integration for your GraphQL server and get Slack notifications whenever a certain mutation is executed.
+description: Use Zapier to create a Slack integration for your GraphQL server and get Slack notifications whenever a certain mutation is executed.
 tags:
   - mutation-callbacks
   - functions